 While the water is draining from your spa, you have plenty of time to clean your filter.
-A special filter cleaning spray is good for this job.
+A hot tub filter cleaning spray is suitable for this job.

-Better yet, take a little more time and deep clean the filter.
+If your filters are really dirty, you can soak them in the cleaning spray solution for a deep clean.
 Grab a 5-gallon (20-litre) bucket, and fill it nearly to the brim with water.
-Add the dose of hot tub filter soak indicated in the product instructions, give the water a swish to dilute the cleaner, and submerge the filter.
+Add the dose of hot tub filter cleaner indicated in the product instructions, give the water a swish to dilute the cleaner, and submerge the filter.
 Leave it to soak for 24 hours.

 If you remove the filter, and it’s so dirty no amount of cleaner is going to make a difference, first, replace it.
 Second, clean your filter more often!

 Important: Anytime you clean your filter with a cleaning product, be sure to rinse the filter thoroughly with clean water before placing it back in your hot tub.
 Any residual cleaner might cause foaming when you restart your spa, and then you’ll have to start this entire process over again.